-The Leitz 9cm f4 Elmar is almost as ubiquitous as the famous Leitz 5cm f3.5 Elmar but seems often forgotten about.
+The Leitz 9cm f4 Elmar is almost as ubiquitous as the famous Leitz 5cm f3.5 Elmar but often seems forgotten about.

 The lens dates back to 1933 and was Leica’s first 90mm.
 It was likely designed to take advantage of their newly released rangefinder camera, the model III.
 The 9cm Elmar is part of the the first wave of Leica’s new 35mm camera system, which, only three years prior, received their first interchangeable lens mount.
 This was a time of critical innovation that begot near-modern expectations of portable cameras.